hebersandoval/the-recipe-app/README.md

 we're checking for `params[:recipe_id]` and if `Recipe.exists?` to see if the recipe is real.

+Why aren't we doing a `find_by` and getting the recipe instance?
+Because we don't need a whole recipe instance for `Review.new`; we just need the `recipe_id`.
+And we don't need to check against the reviews of the recipe because we're just creating a new one.
+So we use `exists?` to quickly check the database in the most efficient way.
+But what if `params[:recipe_id]` is `nil` in the example above?
+If we just did `Review.new` without the `(recipe_id: params[:recipe_id])` argument, the `recipe_id` attribute of the new Review would be initialized as `ni`l anyway.
+So we don't have to do anything special to handle it.
+It works for us if there is or isn't a `recipe_id` present.

-Since the `reviews/new` path can be accesed outside the context of a nested route, we can select from the recipes in the drop down menu.
-This gives us a select control if we don't have a recipe
+Since the `reviews/new` path can be accessed outside the context of a nested route, we can select from the recipes in the drop down menu.
+This gives us a select control if we don't have a recipe.

 ```html
 <h1>New Review</h1>